Healthy Lemon Poppy Seed Muffins with Greek yogurt, maple syrup and drizzled with a delicate lemon glaze on top.

-- Add almond flour (make sure to level the top with a knife and do not pack) and poppy seeds.
+- Add almond flour and poppy seeds.
 Stir gently with spatula until well mixed.

 - Using an ice cream scoop, divide batter between 12 openings of previously prepared muffin tin.
 Bake for 20-22 minutes on the middle rack or until toothpick inserted in the center comes out clean and muffins are golden brown.

 - Remove from the oven and let cool for 10 minutes.
 While muffins are cooling, make glaze by whisking powdered sugar and lemon juice in a small bowl.
 Drizzle over muffins and enjoy!